 The development of the above ocean-related planning system has provided guidelines for marine ecological conservation.
-The implementation of various plans and programs has been playing important roles in regulating the exploitation of the sea, utilizing marine resources, and effective conservation and restoration of the marine ecological environment.
+The implementation of various plans and programs has been playing an important role in regulating the exploitation of the sea, utilizing marine resources, and effective conservation and restoration of the marine ecological environment.